mangrish/java-neo4j-client/README.md

 java-neo4j-client
 =================

-A compact Java driver that supports Graphs natively for standalone Neo4J instances.
+A compact Neo4J Java API for connecting to non embedded instances.

 # Features

-1. No 3rd party dependencies.
+1. No 3rd party dependencies (except [SLF4J](http://www.slf4j.org/)).
 1. Very simple, Neo4J specific API that only uses Cypher, the Neo4J query language.
 1. Support for Graph and Row based result retrieval.
 1. Allows multiple queries per Transaction.
-Useful for batching or realising patterns like Unit of Work.
+Useful for batching or realising patterns like [Unit of Work](http://martinfowler.com/eaaCatalog/unitOfWork.html).
+1. Built to be used with the [Java Neo4J OGM](https://github.com/inner-loop/java-neo4j-ogm).
-1. Can be used with the (Java Neo4J OGM)[https://github.com/inner-loop/java-neo4j-ogm].
+1. Can be used as a placeholder API until the official Neo4J Binary Protocol Java driver is released.

 # Usage